-A few 7-tap low pass filter is used to smooth the boundary samples.
-Defining hk as the impulse response of a filter k, an additional stored parameter a for computing the filtered reference as in equation (6).
+A few 7-tap low pass filters are used to smooth the boundary samples.
+[Ed.
+(GJS): Please clarify “a few”.]
+Defining hk as the impulse response of a filter k, and an additional stored parameter a for computing the filtered reference as in Equation 6.
+[Ed.
+(GJS): Incorrect equation number cross-reference?]